 Our motivation is to make the GMM-based description of the point cloud geometry richer and more faithful to the ``true" probabilistic distribution by incorporating local surface geometry, afforded by the surface normal and variation, with the original point position.
 The optimum of the objective function in the EM process will be closer to the ``true" transformation compared to that using the isotropic covariances.
 Thus, our method is able to improve the registration accuracy while maintaining the robustness of probabilistic methods.
 Results show that the proposed method outperforms state-of-the-art algorithms in terms of accuracy and robustness on a wide variety of dataset captured by range scanners, RGBD cameras, and LiDARs.
-Thanks to the parallelizable computation and the efficient optimization, our method is about 20 times faster than modern implementations of CPD \cite{myronenko2010point}.